ciur/papermerge/docs/source/settings.rst

 context: ``main app``

-Password for connecting to PostgreSQL database
+Password for connecting to database
 Default value is empty string.

 .. _settings_email: